 Arizona Man Sentenced To Over Five Years In Prison For Fraudulent Citizenship Scheme Targeting Immigrants

-According to court documents and evidence at trial, in 2015 and 2016, Thayer operated U.S. Adult Adoption Services Inc. (USAAS), a business that promised its clients — who consisted mostly of Asian immigrants — U.S. citizenship in exchange for money.
-Thayer fraudulently represented to his clients that they would be adopted by U.S. citizens.
-This would supposedly allow the clients to obtain new birth certificates and, subsequently, obtain U.S. citizenship for themselves.
-USAAS collected at least $7,000 per client from at least 160 victims — many of whom borrowed money to pay Thayer.
-In total, Thayer received at least $852,355 in payments.
+According to allegations in the indictment, Thayer operated U.S. Adult Adoption Services Inc. (USAAS) in 2015-2016, a business that promised its clients U.S. citizenship in exchange for money.
+Thayer fraudulently represented to clients, who were mostly Chinese nationals, that they would be adopted (as adults) by United State citizens.
+This would supposedly allow the clients to obtain new birth certificates and, subsequently, obtain United States citizenship for themselves.
+Thayer charged each client an upfront payment between $5,000 and $20,000 for USAAS’s services.
+Thayer allegedly received more than $1,018,337.83 in total payments from clients.

-This case was investigated by the FBI.
-Assistant U.S. Attorney Jessica Oliva prosecuted the case.
+The case was investigated by the FBI.
+Assistant U.S. Attorney Simon F. Kung is prosecuting the case.